40 Clever Upcycling Ideas For Your Home and Garden

 Don't toss it, reuse it!
 Turn trash into treasure by giving new life to the unused items found in your home, garage, or garden.

-According to the Solid Waste Generation study done by the Environmental Protection Agency (EPA), the average American produces about 4.5 pounds of solid waste every day.
+According to the Solid Waste Generation study from the Environmental Protection Agency (EPA), the average American produces about 4.5 pounds of solid waste every day.
 This includes food waste, sustainable goods (like furniture), and non-sustainable goods (like paper and packaging).
 Even when a large portion of this waste is recycled, the majority still ends up in landfills.
+For a current snapshot of U.S. waste streams, the EPA national overview is the official source.

-If you really want to do your share toward creating a greener planet, try to reuse and repurpose household items—known as “upcycling”—that are broken or no longer serve a purpose, and turn trash into treasure by giving them new life!
+If you really want to do your share toward creating a greener planet, try to reuse and repurpose household items, known as “upcycling,” that are broken or no longer serve a purpose.
+Turn trash into treasure by giving them new life.

 Old or Broken Items